yconst/YCML/README.md

 the information online useless.
 As such, I decided not to spend more time with it and went with git submodules.

+##Getting Help

+YCML documentation is compiled using Appledoc.

 ##Example Usage

 YCML models and trainers make use of the YCMatrix class to define input and output datasets.
 Both for input as well as for output, each matrix column defines a single training example.

-It is planned to implement a proper dataframe class in the future, in addition to the matrix class, as part of the library.
+There are plans to implement a proper dataframe class in the future, in addition to the matrix class, as part of the library.

 Basic training and activation, taken from the YCML unit tests: